-When students arrive on campus in the instructional aides mornina. supervise students in the cafeteria while breakfast is served at 7:15 a.m. and then on the playground at 7:30 a.m.
+When students arrive on campus in the morning, instructional aides supervise students in the cafeteria while breakfast is served at 7:15 a.m. and then on the playground at 7:30 a.m.
+Second chance breakfast will be available for those students who missed the 7:15 a.m. breakfast.
 Instructional aides supervise playground activities during recess.
 Lunchtime activities are supervised by instructional aides in the cafeteria and on the playground.
 At the end of the day, teachers supervise the student pickup area to ensure a safe and orderly departure.
-Students in preschool and kindergarten are met at the classroom by their parent or guardian to be escorted off campus.
-Akers School provides two-way radios to administrators. office staff. custodians. cafeteria personnel, the physical education coach, teachers during physical education instruction, and instructional aides to maintain open, constant communication.
+Students in kindergarten are met at the classroom by their parent or guardian to be escorted off campus.
+Akers School provides two-way radios to administrators, office staff, custodians, cafeteria personnel, the physical education coach, teachers during physical education instruction, and instructional aides to maintain open, constant communication.